Climate change gets first mention in G20 finance communique of Trump era

 The communique forecasts a modest pick-up in global growth this year and next, but cites downside risks to this outlook stemming from geopolitical and remaining trade tensions and policy uncertainty.

-Reporting by Andrea Shalal and Michael Nienaber Additional reporting by Jan Strupczewksi; Editing by David Holmes, Jan Harvey and Frances Kerry
+Reporting by Andrea Shalal and Michael Nienaber; Additional reporting by Jan Strupczewksi and Davide Barbuscia; Editing by Jan Harvey, Frances Kerry and Daniel Wallis